How to Withhold Using the Cumulative Wages Method

 Author: Alice Gilman

-An employer must withhold federal income taxes from employees' pay every pay period.
-The IRS has developed several methods an employer may use to fulfill this duty.
+An employer must withhold federal income taxes from its employees' pay every pay period.
+The IRS provides several methods an employer may use to fulfill this duty.
 The percentage method of withholding is most commonly used by an employer with automated payroll systems and third-party payroll service providers.
-Separate tables apply for each pay period and the marital status of employees.
-The percentage method tables are issued before a calendar year ends and are to be used by an employer in the following year.
-The IRS publishes the percentage method tables in Publication 15 (Circular E), Employer's Tax Guide.
+The percentage method withholding tables and worksheets are issued before a calendar year ends, to be used by employers in the following year.
+The percentage method withholding tables and worksheets are published in IRS Publication 15-T, Federal Income Tax Withholding Methods.